jsohndata/docs-build-recipes/gcp-google-cloud-platform/create-and-deploy-api.md

 <br>

 ## 2.0) Initialize Functions
-> Note: !important >> Functions is the API.
+>⚠️⚠️ !IMPORTANT: Functions is the API.
 Functions cannot see outside its own directory.

 ### 2.1) Run command
 `firebase init functions`